Post-Newtonian factorized multipolar waveforms for spinning, non-precessing black-hole binaries: Factorized multipolar waveforms for a test particle orbiting around a Kerr black hole

 The Newman-Penrose scalar $\Psi_4=-(\ddot{h}_+ - i\,\ddot{h}_\times)$ can be decomposed in either -2 spin-weighted spherical harmonics $_{-2}Y_{\ell m}(\theta,\phi)\equiv _{-2}P_{\ell m}(\theta)\,e^{im\phi}$, or -2 spin-weighted spheroidal harmonics $_{-2}S^{a\omega_0}_{\ell m}(\theta)\,e^{im\phi}$ as

 where $a$ is the spin of the Kerr black hole, having the dimension of length (while we also define $q \equiv a/M$), and $\omega_0=m\Omega$ is a multiple of the orbital frequency $\Omega$.
-The -2 spin-weighted spherical and spheroidal harmonic bases are related by
+Since -2 spin-weighted spheroidal harmonics are eigenfunctions of the Teukolsky equation, it is natural to expand its solution in the spheroidal basis.
+In the fields of numerical relativity and gravitational-wave data analysis, however, the -2 spin-weighted spherical harmonics are commonly used, because they do not depend on the spin and the frequency, as the -2 spin-weighted spheroidal harmonics do.